 Our Summer Camp programs are entirely free of charge and open to children who have a diagnosis within the areas associated with our summer programs.
 For Transplant, Epilepsy, Cardiology, Sickle Cell/Hematology/Pain Management and Sibling sessions, campers must be 7-15 years old by the first day of the session.
 Campers for Solstice Camp must be 16 years old at the start of the session, or 17 years old during the entire session.

-Please note: We are continuing to accept applications for all sessions.
-Completed applications (application, medical forms, insurance information, immunizations) are being reviewed and accepted as space is available; otherwise completed applicants will be placed on a waiting list when necessary.
+2019 Summer Camp Application Deadlines: As we have begun the summer season, applications must be submitted with completed medical forms by the dates displayed below.
+Completed applications (including medical forms, insurance information, and immunizations) will be reviewed and accepted as space is available; otherwise completed applicants will be placed on a waiting list when necessary.

 To apply for Summer Camp, complete the information on the online application website by clicking the button below.
 We recommend you review the following instructions before submitting your application:

 - June 17 – 22: Transplant (Michitanki) Camp

 - June 27 – 30: Solstice Camp (for campers aged 16 & 17 who have a diagnosis associated with one of our summer camp sessions)

 - July 20 – 24: Epilepsy (Camp Discovery) Camp